By having a Civil Marriage Ceremony, you have the option to choose any place you wish for your marriage ceremony.

 - on a luxury yacht on the harbour

 - an intimate affair in a hot air balloon

 Your marriage ceremony can be at any time of the day; dawn to dusk, sunrise to sunset.
 The choices can be overwhelming and a list of suggested venues has been provided for you to consider.

 I strongly recommend that you book your Authorised Marriage Celebrant as soon as you have set your wedding date (even if you haven't made a decision on the venue for the ceremony).
-I accept bookings up to 18 months in advance from couples in order to secure their chosen wedding.
+I accept bookings up to 18 months in advance from couples in order to secure their chosen wedding date.
 I will then arrange to meet with you and review the necessary paperwork, answer any questions you may have and discuss with you the format of your ceremony.